Jimmy Carter released from Georgia hospital

-AMERICUS, Georgia (AP) – Former U.S. President Jimmy Carter was released from a hospital Wednesday after being treated for a urinary tract infection.
+AMERICUS, Ga.
+(AP) — Former U.S. President Jimmy Carter was released from a hospital Wednesday after being treated for a urinary tract infection.

 Carter, 95, was discharged from Phoebe Sumter Medical Center in Americus, Georgia, Carter Center spokeswoman Deanna Congileo said.